-Education and Standards Department, General Optical Council, 41 Harley Street, London, W1G 8DJ 020 7307 8852 jquinn@optical.org
+Education Department, General Optical Council, 10 Old Bailey, London EC4M 7NG. education@optical.org

 Section 4: Our Requirements

 We have a responsibility to set standards for education and training programmes that lead (wholly or partly) to registration and a duty to quality assure these programmes.
 The purpose of this process is to fulfil our statutory function of protecting the public by ensuring the fitness of new entrants to the Register